 How to Grow an Almond from Seed

 Fill a container with tap water and put at least a dozen almonds into it.
-Allow them to soak for at least 8 hours and then drain them.
+Allow them to soak for at least eight hours and then drain them.
 Why so many nuts if you only want one tree?
-Because of their uncertain germination rate and to account for any that may mold.
+It is because of their uncertain germination rate and to account for any that may mold.

 Stratification just means you are tricking the almond seeds into believing they have gone through winter.
 It boosts the germination rate of seeds which usually germinate within a few days of planting.
 Seeds can also be “field stratified” by soaking them overnight and then planting outside in the fall.
 The seeds will not grow until spring, but the stratification process will increase their rate of germination.